-13.28 The Standish Housing Needs Assessment (AECOM, 2016) clearly demonstrates the lack of affordable housing in Standish for people on low incomes.

-13.29 Standish is one of the least affordable parts of Wigan borough.
+- 13.28 The Standish Housing Needs Assessment (AECOM, 2016) clearly demonstrates the lack of affordable housing in Standish for people on low incomes. - 13.29 Standish is one of the least affordable parts of Wigan borough.
 The current average value of property in Standish is £214,766.
 This is 25% higher than the average price in Wigan as a whole, which is £159,372.
 This disparity has increased recently.
 The value difference in 2016 was 17% higher in Standish (Zoopla, October 2018).

-13.30 According to the 2011 Census, the level of owner occupation in Standish (83.3%) is higher than the Wigan average (71.8%) and significantly higher than the England average (63.3%).

-13.31 The proportion of socially rented housing (rented from Wigan Council or a Registered Social Landlord) is much lower than the local and national averages (10.7%).
-There is also a far lower proportion of privately rented units in Standish (3.5%) compared to the Wigan and England averages.

-13.32 Around 41% of newly forming households are unable to access the owner occupation tenure, and even 38% cannot access private rental units.

-13.33 As such, there are high levels of demand for affordable housing in Standish.
-With 1,821 planning approvals for new housing in Standish since 2014, the existing outline (and some reserved matters) permissions should provide a significant amount of affordable homes in the Standish Neighbourhood Area.

-13.34 Affordable housing provision is usually required as part of the planning approval.
-Planning agreements (Section 106 agreements) state that developers should accord with adopted Wigan policy on affordable homes.

-13.35 This policy should result in 455 new affordable homes being built in Standish, which are expected to be split between $1/3^{rd}$ rented and $2/3^{rd}$ sale, across the various housing development sites.
+- 13.30 According to the 2011 Census, the level of owner occupation in Standish (83.3%) is higher than the Wigan average (71.8%) and significantly higher than the England average (63.3%). - 13.31 The proportion of socially rented housing (rented from Wigan Council or a Registered Social Landlord) is much lower than the local and national averages (10.7%).
+There is also a far lower proportion of privately rented units in Standish (3.5%) compared to the Wigan and England averages. - 13.32 Around 41% of newly forming households are unable to access the owner occupation tenure, and even 38% cannot access private rental units. - 13.33 As such, there are high levels of demand for affordable housing in Standish.
+With 1,821 planning approvals for new housing in Standish since 2014, the existing outline (and some reserved matters) permissions should provide a significant amount of affordable homes in the Standish Neighbourhood Area. - 13.34 Affordable housing provision is usually required as part of the planning approval.
+Planning agreements (Section 106 agreements) state that developers should accord with adopted Wigan policy on affordable homes. - 13.35 This policy should result in 455 new affordable homes being built in Standish, which are expected to be split between $1/3^{rd}$ rented and $2/3^{rd}$ sale, across the various housing development sites.

-13.36 Standish Neighbourhood Plan fully supports Wigan's Supplementary Planning Document on Affordable Housing and wants to ensure these new affordable houses are provided in Standish rather than the wider borough, with delivery which reflects the findings of the Standish Housing Needs Assessment in type and tenure.
-The following policies are to ensure that the affordable housing provision is of the type and tenure to meet local need.

-13.37 Policy H4 applies to any planning application made for residential development in the Standish Neighbourhood Area which requires the provision of 'affordable' homes or 'starter homes' within the definition set out in Wigan's overarching planning documents and the Housing and Planning Act (2016) and any subsequent regulations.
+- 13.36 Wigan Council's Supplementary Planning Document on Affordable Housing sets out guidance on the delivery of affordable housing.
+Affordable housing should be provided on site, but in exceptional circumstances where the developer can justify delivering the affordable housing off site, this should be on a site in the Standish Neighbourhood Plan area and not elsewhere in Wigan Borough.
+The size, type and tenure of affordable housing should meet local need and reflect the findings of the latest Housing Needs Assessment for Standish. - 13.37 Policy H4 applies to any planning application made for residential development in the Standish Neighbourhood Area which requires the provision of 'affordable' homes or 'starter homes' within the definition set out in Wigan's overarching planning documents and the Housing and Planning Act (2016) and any subsequent regulations. - 13.38 Standish Voice, or its successor organisation, welcomes the opportunity to be consulted on planning applications for housing development, S106 agreements and planning obligations on the mix, type and tenure of housing including affordable housing.
+Community Project 9 sets out this aspiration.

-POLICY H4: Affordable Housing Provision In Standish
+POLICY H4: Affordable Housing Provision in Standish

-H4.1: The developer must provide an affordability and housing mix strategy which takes into account the Standish Housing Needs Assessment (2016) and subsequent guidance and Standish Voice, or another qualifying successor organisation, will be consulted on this
+H4.1: The developer must provide an affordability and housing mix strategy which takes into account the latest Standish Housing Needs Assessment and Wigan Council's Supplementary Planning Document and any subsequent guidance on affordable housing.

-H4.2: All affordable homes associated with the development must be located within the Standish Neighbourhood Area and not in other parts of Wigan borough and be of a type and tenure to meet and help to address the affordable shortfall in Standish as identified in the Standish Housing Needs Assessment 2016, or any subsequent local needs analysis
+H4.2: All affordable homes associated with the development must be located within the Standish Neighbourhood Area and not in other parts of Wigan borough and be of a type and tenure to meet and help to address the affordable shortfall in Standish as identified in the latest Standish Housing Needs Assessment.,